Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

    1. Enter your own **Repository name** where prompted.
    1. Select **Private** if you want to create a private repository.

-      >Note: The template works with public repositories by default.
+      >**Note**: The template works with public repositories by default.
 If you create a private repository, you will need to [configure the workflows](4-advanced-customization.md##Change-Environment-Variables) for use with a  private repository.

    1. Leave **Include all branches** unchecked as you only need the master branch.
    1. Click **Create repository from template** to create your copy of this repository.

 1. After your repository is created, [clone the repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

->Note: If you are using this solution as the starting point for a Custom Speech project with a lot of data, consider [configuring Git Large File Storage](4-advanced-customization.md#Use-Git-Large-File-Storage) to manage large files.
+>**Note**: If you are using this solution as the starting point for a Custom Speech project with a lot of data, consider [configuring Git Large File Storage](4-advanced-customization.md#Use-Git-Large-File-Storage) to manage large files.

 ## Provision Azure resources